iiseppi/wlip-emulator/README.md

 # wlip-emulator
 Emulating Davis WeatherLink I.P. with WeeWx for using multiple weather software with only one Davis Vantage Pro2 hardware

+Tested only with WeatherCat version 3.33 macOS software.

 # WeeWX WeatherLink IP Emulator